• Skip to primary navigation

 Bowl of split pea soup with apoon next to it

-Ham, split peas and veggies are the perfect combo in this hearty, comforting, traditional soup.
-This is a great dinner option when you have leftover ham or a ham bone, or both!
+Ham bone split pea soup recipe is full of split peas and an assortment of delicious carrots, peas and celery.
+They are the perfect combo in this hearty, comforting and traditional soup.
+A truly savory soup will satisfy and fill you up.
+This is a great dinner option for leftover ham or a ham bone to give it a full flavorful broth, or both!

 Print Pin Rate